Pawsey-Internships/intro-unix-shell/content/0-setup/_index.md

 [download and install](https://carpentries.github.io/workshop-template/#shell) it.

 ## 3. Open a new shell

-After installing the software
-- Open a terminal.
+- After installing the software, open a terminal.
    If you're not sure how to open a terminal on your operating system, see the instructions below.
 - In the terminal type `cd` then press the <kbd>Return</kbd> key.
    This step will make sure you start with your home folder as your working directory.
 In the lesson, you will find out how to access the data files in this folder.

 {{% notice note %}}
 Where to type commands: How to open a new shell